 Figure 8: Performance of the hyperparameter tuning with grid search shows near-linear scalability as expected by this embarrassingly parallel process.

 Performance of distributed training with BigDL and Analytics Zoo is also important for this exercise, as faster training time means improved productivity of the data scientist/physicists who will typically perform many experiments on the models and data.
 Figure 9 shows some preliminary results of the training speed for the HLF classifier, tested on the development cluster, using batch size of 32 per worker.
 You can notice there very good scalability behavior at the scale tested.
-Additional measurements on the production cluster, using 20 executors, with 6 cores each (for a total of 120 allocated cores), using batch size of 128 per worker, have shown training speed for the HLF classifier up to 100K rows/sec, sustained for the training of the full dataset, which took ~1500 seconds.
+Additional measurements, using 20 executors, with 6 cores each (for a total of 120 allocated cores), using batch size of 128 per worker, have shown training speed for the HLF classifier of the order of 100K rows/sec, sustained for the training of the full dataset.
+We have been able to train the model in less than 5 minutes, running for 12 epochs (each epoch processing 3.4 million training events).
+The batch size has an impact on the execution time and on the accuracy of the training.
+We found that a batch size of 128 for the HLF classifier is a good compromise for speed, which a batch size of 32 is slower but gives slightly better results, for example for producing publication plots.
 Future work will address more thorough investigation of the performance and scalability of the training step.

 Figure 9: Performance of the training step for the HLF classifier on the development cluster.
 Very good scalability has been found at this scale.